solidzone/mailmeteor-landing/mail-merge-gmail/mail-merge-gmail-google-sheets.md

 Did you know you can mail merge in Gmail using [Google Sheets](https://www.google.com/sheets/about/), one of the world’s most popular pieces of spreadsheet software?

-Whether you’re a professional, an organization, a teacher or just a regular person looking to reach a load of your contacts with just one email, a mail merge in Gmail is a helpful tool to help you do that with just one click of the mouse.
+Whether you’re a professional, an organization, a teacher or just a regular person looking to reach a load of your contacts with just one email, a mail merge in Gmail is a helpful tool to help you do that with just one click.

 ![Mail merge in Gmail using Google Sheets](/assets/img/blog/mail-merge-gmail/google-sheets/mail-merge-gmail-from-google-sheets.png){:class="no-shadow"}{:width="600px" height="215px"}